ethan-stone/obsidian-vault-knowledge-base/Notes/Blue Prince/Objectives.md

 - [ ] Find conference room and unlock safe.
-Code is not 9083 unlike the note in teh
+Code is not 9083 unlike the note in the conference room says.
 - [ ] See if there is a place to enter RLCF.
 - [ ] Turn on bowler room for laboratory.
 - [x] Find office for email about fuse box.